JanielDary/ImmoralFiber/README.md

 #### PhantomThread overview

-PhantomThread removes the following indicators when the payload is sleeping thus limiting the ability of memory scanners to target Threads using Fibers:
+PhantomThread removes the following indicators when the payload is sleeping, thus limiting the ability of memory scanners to target Threads using Fibers:
 1. The `HasFiberData` mask inside the `TEB->SameTebFlags` field which indicates to the OS if a Thread is running as a Fiber.
-2. The start routine `RtlUserFiberStart()` which appears within callstack of Fibers created using `CreateFiber()` API call.
+2. The start routine `RtlUserFiberStart()` which appears within callstack of Fibers created using the `CreateFiber()` API call.
 As mentioned above.

-In addition, PhantomThread also masks the dormant Fiber (containing the malicious callstack) as well as the currently executing Fiber while the payload is sleeping.
+In addition, PhantomThread also masks the Dormant Fiber (containing the malicious callstack) as well as the currently executing Fiber while the payload is sleeping.
 This is to prevent detection by tools that are able to enumerate not just the running Fiber's callstack but also dormant Fiber's callstacks found in Fiber Objects on the heap.
-It does this by temporarily patching the malicious Fiber with a legitimate dummy Fiber that has had its XoredCookie modified so it passes a sanity check inside `SwitchToFiber()` and can replace the malicious Fiber permanently if the attacker so desires.
+It does this by temporarily patching the malicious Fiber with a legitimate dummy Fiber that has had its `FiberObject.XoredCookie` modified so it passes a sanity check inside `SwitchToFiber()` and can replace the malicious Fiber permanently if the attacker so desires.

 Basic principle:
 ![PhantomThreadMem](Images/PhantomThreadMem.png)